 1. Wearing a Robe hides the man

-We live in a culture of distracted and on Sunday morning you don't need to be distracted by what the pastor is wearing.
-A pastor doesn't need an expensive suit, a cheap suit, a Hawaiian shirt, or his favorite camo-pattern.
-A simple black robe helps to remove these distractions and point to the message about Christ.
+We live in a culture of distraction, and on Sunday mornings, you don’t need to be distracted by what the pastor is wearing.
+A pastor doesn’t need an expensive suit, a cheap suit, a Hawaiian shirt, or his favorite camo-pattern.
+A simple black robe helps to remove these distractions and point to the message about Christ and not the man.

 2. Wearing a Robe emphasizes the office

-People wear uniforms to to fit their office and function.
-A judge wears a robe in court, a police person wears a uniform while on duty, and a mechanic wears overalls.
+People wear uniforms that fit their office and function.
+A judge wears a robe in court, a police person wears a uniform while on duty, and a mechanic wears oilly coveralls.
 Likewise, a pastor wears a robe to signify that when he is conducting the worship service, he is acting in an official capacity as a one called by Christ to proclaim his word to his people (Eph 4:11-12; 1 Thess 5:12-17).
-The robe reminds everyone (2 Cor 5:18) that the pulpit and its message belong to Christ.
+Pastor Chris serves as an ambassador for Christ (2 Cor 5:20).
+The robe reminds everyone that the pulpit and its message belong to Christ.

 3. Wearing a Robe is historical

 Protestant pastors have been wearing robes for centuries.
-Only recently have they begun to look like used car sales people or a friendly guy next door.
-For more click HERE
+The Old Testament covenant ministers wore robes, prophets wore robes, and the Ancient church pastors wore robes.
+We like this rich history.
+Only recently have pastors begun to look like used-car salespeople or a friendly guy next door.
+For more, click HERE